datastaxdevs/workshop-realtime-data-pipelines/README.md

 ### Querying the database

-The only part still to show is reading from the database.
+The only missing piece at this point are direct database queries.
 You can access the tables in any way you want, for instance using the provided [CQL shell on the Astra DB UI](https://github.com/datastaxdevs/awesome-astra/wiki/Cql-Shell): just inspect the `trollsquad` keyspace and try to `SELECT` rows from the tables you find there.